WagglyZebra9743/easy_noteblock/README.md

 You can click the [Click here to set English] in chat to change the meessage in English.

-So, if you want to get noteblock, click the [Move menu] in chat for get menu.
+So, if you want to get noteblock, click the [Get menu] in chat for get menu.

 You can get noteblock with pitch set only click in the menu.